 USAJOBS: All federal job postings can be found here by searching for NOAA and/or Pacific Marine Environmental Laboratory.

-University of Washington: PMEL employs many individuals through our partnership with the Joint Institute for the Study of the Atmosphere and Ocean (JISAO) at the University of Washington.
-From the University of Washington employment site, search for "JISAO" to find openings at PMEL.
+University of Washington: PMEL employs many individuals in Seattle, WA through the NOAA Cooperative Institute, Cooperative Institute for Climate, Ocean and Ecosystem Studies (CICOES), formerly known as the Joint Institute for the Study of the Atmosphere and Ocean (JISAO) at the University of Washington.
+From the University of Washington employment site, search for "CICOES" to find openings at PMEL.

-Oregon State University: PMEL employs individuals at our satellite facility in Newport, OR through our partnership with the Cooperative Institute for Marine Resources Studies (CIMRS) at Oregon State University.
-From the Oregon State University employment site, search for "CIMRS" to find openings at PMEL Newport.
+Oregon State University: PMEL employs individuals at our satellite facility in Newport, OR through partnership with the Cooperative Institute for Marine Ecosystem and Resources Studies (CIMERS), a NOAA Cooperative Institute at Oregon State University.
+From the Oregon State University employment site, search for "CIMERS" to find openings at PMEL Newport.

 University of Hawai'i: PMEL employs individuals through our partnership with the Cooperative Institute for Marine and Atmospheric Research, a NOAA Cooperative Institute housed under the School of Ocean and Earth Science and Technology (SOEST).